 - Excessive wind

-These symptoms usually occur within 1–3 hours after the lactose containing food has been consumed3.
+These symptoms usually occur within 1–3 hours after the

 How do you know if your baby is lactose intolerant?